Config as Code (opslevel.yml)

 file whenever it changes.
 This config-as-code mechanism allows developers to retain their existing Git-based development workflows to keep this data up-to-date.

-In addition to services, opslevel.yml
+In addition to components, opslevel.yml

 can also track ownership and metadata about repositories.
 The contents of opslevel.yml